Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Introduction

-Our construction of six functor formalism is more or less formal: making full use of the existence of the formalism in local situation, we glue.
-Even though we do not axiomize, the construction can be carried out for any cohomology theory over a field admitting reasonable six functor formalism locally.
-First, let us explain the construction in the scheme case.
-As we have already mentioned, for ``realizable schemes'' ({\it e.g.}\ quasi-projective schemes) we already have the formalism thanks to works of Caro.
-For a realizable scheme $X$, we denote by $D^{\mr{b}}_{\mr{hol}}(X)$ the associated triangulated category with t-structure, and by $\mr{Hol}(X)$ its heart, the category corresponding to that of perverse sheaves in the philosophy of Riemann-Hilbert correspondence.
-When $X$ is a scheme of finite type over $k$, we are able to take a finite open covering $\{U_i\}$ by realizable schemes.
-By standard gluing, we define $\mr{Hol}(X)$ out of $\bigl\{\mr{Hol}(U_i)\bigr\}$.
+Our construction of a six functor formalism is more or less formal: making full use of the existence of the formalism in local situation, we glue.
+Even though we do not axiomatize, it can be carried out for any cohomology theory over a field admitting a reasonable six functor formalism locally.
+First, let us explain the construction in the case of schemes.
+As we have already mentioned, for ``realizable schemes'' ({\it e.g.}\ quasi-projective schemes) we already have the formalism thanks to works of Caro and others.
+For a realizable scheme $X$, we denote by $D^{\mr{b}}_{\mr{hol}}(X)$ the associated triangulated category with t-structure, and by $\mr{Hol}(X)$ its heart.
+The category $\mr{Hol}(X)$ is analogous to the category of perverse sheaves in the philosophy of the Riemann-Hilbert correspondence.
+When $X$ is a scheme of finite type over $k$, we are able to take a finite open covering $\{U_i\}$ by realizable schemes, and define $\mr{Hol}(X)$ by gluing $\bigl\{\mr{Hol}(U_i)\bigr\}$.
 The first difficulty is to define the derived category.
-A starting point of our construction is an analogy of Beilinson's equivalence
+A starting point of our construction is an analogy with Beilinson's equivalence proven in \cite{AC2}